-This trendy haven features world-class shopping, renowned museums, historic theaters, exciting night life, 2,200 luxurious hotel rooms, and more than 500 restaurants featuring all types of cuisine in a variety of settings ranging from sidewalk cafes to elegant bistros.
+This trendy haven features world-class shopping, renowned museums, historic theaters, exciting nightlife, 2,200 luxurious hotel rooms, and more than 500 restaurants featuring all types of cuisine in a variety of settings ranging from sidewalk cafes to elegant bistros.

-Pasadena, long famous for its world-class sporting events, is the ideal year-round destination for golfers, hikers and bicyclists.
+Pasadena, long famous for its world-class sporting events, is the ideal year-round destination for golfers, hikers, and bicyclists.
 Nature lovers and sports enthusiasts will enjoy Pasadena’s tranquil 132-acre Arroyo Seco.
 Nestled among the San Gabriel Mountains, the Arroyo is home to the Rose Bowl, Brookside Park, Brookside Golf Course, and the AAF Rose Bowl Aquatics Center.

-More than 600 buildings in Pasadena are listed on the National Register of Historic Places, including numerous commercial buildings including the one in which Taylor Plastic Surgery Center is located.
+More than 600 buildings in Pasadena are listed on the National Register of Historic Places, including numerous commercial buildings, including the one in which Taylor Plastic Surgery Center is located.
 There are also many historic residential neighborhoods near downtown.
 Visitors can view these privately owned homes by walking or driving.
 Self-guided walking tours are available at the Pasadena Convention and Visitors Bureau.

 If you are not from the Southern California area and are planning a visit to the Taylor Plastic Surgery Center, please let us help you with the arrangements.
-It is easier than you think, which is why we do have many out-of-town patients.
+It is easier than you think, which is why we have so many out-of-town patients.
 We will strive to make your visit convenient, hassle-free, and fun.

 The Westin Pasadena